A 1992 novel by Terry McMillan, later made into a 1995 film adaptation directed by Forest Whitaker.

-- Kavorka Man: Michael (played by Wendell Pierce) maybe an overweight, awkward, and nerdy looking fellow but he sure knows how to pull some attractive women.
-Managing to bed Robin, and is seen at the nightclub with another very sexy woman on his arm.
+- Kavorka Man: Michael (played by Wendell Pierce) may be an overweight, awkward, and nerdy-looking fellow but he sure knows how to pull some attractive women.
+He manages to bed Robin and is seen at the nightclub with another very sexy woman on his arm.

 - The Mistress: The white woman Bernadine's husband was with, and also Robin to Russell, and Savannah to Kenneth.

-- Nice Guy: Marvin, especially compared to every other man in the story.
+- Marvin, especially compared to every other man in the story.

 - James, who stays by his dying wife's side and waits until she passes before fully pursing a relationship with Bernadine.
 He also encourages her to pursue the catering business dream she abandoned.